munificent/craftinginterpreters/book/functions.md

 But inside a heavily recursive tree-walk interpreter, it's the way to go.
-Since our own syntax tree evaluation is so heavily tied to the Java call stack, we're pressed to do some heavyweight call stack manipulation occasionally, and exceptions are a powerful tool for that.
+Since our own syntax tree evaluation is so heavily tied to the Java call stack, we're pressed to do some heavyweight call stack manipulation occasionally, and exceptions are a handy tool for that.

 </aside>

-We want this to unwind all the way to where the function call began, the `call()` method in LoxFunction:
+We want this to unwind all the way to where the function call began, the `call()` method in LoxFunction.

 ^code catch-return (3 before, 1 after)